 Source: Instant Pot Ramen

 This Instant Pot Ramen by Taavi Moore is extremely tasty and only requires an instant pot and 30 minutes of your time.
 No big mess, minimal ingredients, and cheap.
-With a flavorful broth, crispy tofu, and crunchy toppings this will sure satisfy your taste buds.
+With a flavorful broth, crispy tofu, and crunchy toppings this will surely satisfy your taste buds.

 2. Savory Mushroom and Vegetable Ramen Soup